Holiest sites in Islam: Sinai Peninsula

 The Sinai Peninsula is associated with the prophets Harun (Aaron) and Musa (Moses).
 In particular, numerous references to Mount Sinai exist in the Quran, where it is called Ṭūr Saināʾ, Ṭūr Sīnīn, and aṭ-Ṭūr and al-Jabal (both meaning "the Mount").
 As for the adjacent Wād Ṭuwā (Valley of Tuwa), it is considered as being muqaddas (sacred), and a part of it is called Al-Buqʿah Al-Mubārakah ("The Blessed Place").

 Sunni Islam

 In Sunni Islam, all sites which have been mentioned in the Hadith are holy to Sunni Muslims.
-The Kaaba is the holiest site, followed by the Al-Masjid an-Nabawi (The Prophet's Mosque), Al Aqsa Mosque compound, and other sites mentioned in the Hadith, as well Umayyad Mosque, Ibrahimi Mosque.
+The Kaaba is the holiest site, followed by the al-Masjid an-Nabawi (The Prophet's Mosque), al-Aqsa Mosque compound, and other sites mentioned in the Hadith, as well Umayyad Mosque, Ibrahimi Mosque.
+Various other sites and mosques across the Islamic world are claimed to be fourth holiest site in Islam or among the holiest: